UTCTL/EnvironUITracker/README.md

             type: 'GET',
             url: APPURL, // APPURL is the api's url, defined on first lines of driver.js
             data: {
-                action: 'pull', // api action "pull" to pull data from database id:id
+                // API action "pull" to pull data from database.
+                // More about this request on steps F and G
+                action: 'pull',
+                id:id
             },
             success: function(data) {
-                // display data returned from request
+                // Display data returned from request
+                // More about this on steps H and I display_data();
             }
         });
     });